beecodeguy/next-templates/README.md

 ## Project CI/CD Info:

 We have setup the commit check for the project, so it is essential to follow these rules when creating the new branch.

-We will be using following keys in front of the branch name along side with the Ticket number from the JIRA Board.

 For Example: If you are working on the Ticket issued to you and the Ticket Number on the board is `SN-1` your new branch name must be `feat/SN-1`